wp-plugins/fetch-tweets/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Tweaked the routines of plugin setting pages not to affect the other admin pages as much as possible.

 = 2.1 - 03/23/2014 =
 * Added the ability to create a rule by external JSON feed source.
 * Added the `Caching Mode` option.